jlevy/lft/lft.md

 </div>

-A key part of this broadened idea of linting is that it can include a more kinds of
+A key part of this broadened idea of linting is that it can include more kinds of tools:
-tools:

 - Tools that automatically fix small or trivial errors (some spell checking is like this)